Routerlogin.net not Working

 - If not, reboot the modem and the router.
 Also, try connecting the modem directly to the computer.

 - Your wireless network utility may not be emitting a signal, check the wireless settings in the router login portal.

 - Go to “Advanced Setup” and tap on “Wireless Settings”.
 Click on enable wireless and the “Apply” button.

 Keep your router away from the objects that are made of such material that reduce or stop wireless waves.
-These objects also causes signal interference.
-Examples of such objects are cordless phones, copy machines, and the microwave ovens.
+These objects also cause signal interference.
+Examples of such objects are cordless phones, copy machines, and microwave ovens.
 Always place your router in a central location of your premise.
 Do not place it in a cabinet, too near to wood structure or in a corner.
 If you have range issues with your wireless routers, you can use the wireless extenders by Netgear.
 These will help you to eliminate no wireless range zones of your premise.
-However, if you still face the issue experts are available 24/7 at 1-888-957-6174.